rhel-labs/learn-katacoda/sql-server-cstore/step2.md

 `yum install -y kernel-devel-$(uname -r) bcc-tools`{{execute T2}}

-Note: In the command above, we embed the uname -r command to automatically determine, and embed, the version of the currently running kernel.
+>**NOTE:** In the command above, we embed the uname -r command to automatically determine, and embed, the version of the currently running kernel.

 Next, inspect the content of the bcc-tools package to see some of the pre-built tool catalog that is provided.
 Each of these tools has a man page which provides details on what data the tool produces as well as any options that may be used when running the tool.